rokoman/intel_qat_cx2000/README.md

 This driver provides the QAT API, and can be used via OpenSSL ( https://github.com/01org/QAT_Engine) or via DPDK's cryptodev functionality.

 ## Compile driver

 Install tools required for compiling the driver.

-apt-get install gcc g++ make patch dpkg-dev build-essential pkg-config apt-get install linux-headers-4.9.0-6-amd64
+apt-get install gcc g++ make patch dpkg-dev build-essential pkg-config linux-headers-4.9.0-6-amd64